What if staying connected didn’t mean loosing yourself?

-This belief is deeply rooted in my own journey of navigating identity and belonging.
-I used to be a professional actor in NYC who, despite being a second-generation Iranian immigrant, was “too white” to play Middle Eastern and “not white enough” to be considered white.
-While performing, I didn’t always have self-expression or bodily autonomy.
+I used to be a professional actor in New York.
+I'm a second-generation Iranian immigrant who was "too white" to play Middle Eastern and "not white enough" to be considered white.
+I spent years learning how to become whatever a room needed me to be.

 A young woman with curly brown hair wearing a brown turtleneck sweater and gold hoop earrings, smiling at the camera with a plain light-colored background.